 The Connecticut CD statute16F creates something legally distinct from a merger, consolidation, dissolution, or formation.
 The resulting insurers are deemed legal successors to the dividing insurer, and any of the assets or obligations allocated are done as a result of succession and not by direct or indirect transfer.
-The plan must include among other things (1) the name of the domestic insurer; (2) the resulting insurer(s); (3) proposed corporate by-laws for new insurers; (4) manner for allocating liabilities and reasonable description of policies; (5) other liabilities and capital and surplus to be allocated, including the manner by which each reinsurance contract is allocated; and (6) all other terms and conditions.
+The plan must include among other things (1) the name of the dividing insurer; (2) the names of the resulting insurer(s); (3) proposed corporate by-laws for new insurers; (4) manner for allocating liabilities and reasonable description of policies; (5) other liabilities and capital and surplus to be allocated, including the manner by which each reinsurance contract is allocated; and (6) all other terms and conditions.
 Connecticut requires approval by the board of directors, stockholders, and other owners before being considered by the Department of Insurance.
 The plan is then discussed with the Department which will determine whether the liabilities and policies are clearly defined and identifiable and whether the assumptions are conservative based upon actuarial findings.
 Connecticut law does not require an independent expert or a communication strategy as part of the application, but the Department of Insurance has stated that it will require certain notifications related to a hearing (e.g., newspaper or print publications).
 Connecticut does not require notice of hearing however the insurance commissioner may require a hearing if in the public interest.
 Similar to Illinois law, the insurance commissioner must approve a plan of division unless he or she finds that (1) the interest of any policyholder or interest holder would not be adequately protected or (2) the division constitutes a fraudulent transfer.
 The division itself must be effectuated within 90 days of the filing.

-The Pennsylvania CD statute17F was enacted in 1990 and is the subject of the NAIC 1997 white paper on Liability Based Restructuring.
+The Pennsylvania CD statute17F was enacted in 1990 and is discussed in the NAIC 1997 white paper on Liability-Based Restructuring, attached to this paper as an appendix.
 The statute upon which the transaction discussed in the 1997 white paper is based is not specific to insurance.
 The law is brief with only four paragraphs—requiring the plan to be submitted in writing, reasonable notice and opportunity for a hearing, investigations and supplemental studies and approval through an order from the Department and subject to judicial review.
-The associated procedural regulations essentially are those that exist under the states equivalent of the NAIC Insurance Holding Company System Regulatory Act (Model 440).
+The associated procedural regulations essentially are those that exist under the state’s equivalent of the NAIC Insurance Holding Company System Regulatory Act (Model 440).

 While the Rhode Island, Oklahoma and Arkansas laws have approval processes that are similar to UK Part VII transfers, there are differences between the three statutes.
 Rhode Island permits transfers of mature (at least 60 months) closed commercial property and casualty books of business or non-life reinsurance but no other lines of business.
 Oklahoma does not have similar restrictions and specifically allows property and casualty, life, and health lines of business.
 Oklahoma and Arkansas do not require the book of business to be closed.

 While the CD laws enacted to date all require regulatory review of the effect on policyholders, balance sheet considerations and other operational requirements, the most significant differences that exist in CD laws are not among themselves, but rather in comparison to the IBT statutes.
-This is because the CD statutes do not require approval by a court or the same level of notification to policyholders.
+This is because with the exception of Colorado and Iowa, the CD statutes do not require approval by a court or the same level of notification to policyholders.
 In addition, while CD states reserve the right to hire their own external expert—similar to a Form A (Change in Control), these states may perform their review based upon their own internal experts.

 B. Transactions Completed to Date